jeffhsu3/genda/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyAEI's documentation!
+Welcome to pySeq documentation!
 =================================

 **Date**: |today| **Version**: |version|

 **Code Repository:** http://github.com/jeffhsu3/pyseq

-**pyAEI** is `Python <http:www.python.org>`__ package for analyzing allele specific imbalances in RNA-sequencing, CHIP-seq and DNAseI-seq.
-It is also offered as a tool for Galaxy and uses standard sequence alignment files and annotation files.
-In addition it offers a flexible approach for dealing with reference biases.
+**pyAEI** is `Python <http:www.python.org>`__ package for working with genetic and genomic data using the python dataframe package pandas.

 Contents: